SIR Dragon – March 19, 2026 – 1200pm

 University of Alberta to the Rescue!

-Over the past two years, SAPAA has been working with the University of Alberta (UofA) to build a system that eliminates the (or reduces) the manual efforts involved.
+Over the past two years, SAPAA has been working with the University of Alberta (UofA) to build a system that eliminates (or reduces) the manual efforts involved.
 The technical details are as follows:

 What Does App Look Like?